phalt/swapi/CONTRIBUTING.md

 1. Fork this project.

 2. Find an issue to fix or create a new issue if you want to propose a feature.
 Generally speaking, everyone wants features.
-I'm only going to merge features that have 2 or more +1, otherwise this project will fill up with lots of randomly stuff.
+I'm only going to merge features that have 2 or more +1, otherwise this project will fill up with lots of random stuff.

 3. Write your codez, make sure you add tests.
 Check out the "development" section below.